koenrane/KR-new-site/content/don-t-align-agents-to-evaluations-of-plans.md

 [^4]: Contrast with a quote from the original article:

     > Similarly, if \[the actor\] is smarter than \[the grader\] expects, the only problem is that \[the actor\] won’t be able to use all of his intelligence to devise excellent plans.
-This is a serious problem, but it can be fixed by trial and error—rather than leading to surprising failure modes.
+This is a serious problem, but it can be fixed by experimentation—rather than leading to surprising failure modes.

 [^5]: Not that I think this has a snowflake's chance in hell of working in time.
 But it seemed important to show that not all indirect normativity is grader-optimization.
 [^6]: Earlier this year, I [analyzed](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=HFdJShX4F7Hztfxrw) how brute-force plan search might exploit this scheme for using an ELK direct translator.